wandnz/streamevmon/CONTRIBUTING.md

 having to fall back to the slower Kryo serialiser, it has a few weaknesses that must be kept in mind.

 * Serialising lambdas does not appear to be supported.
-Instead, a `MapFunction` type is supplied which can be treated similarly.
-  * Implementations of this class must be fully fledged independent classes, and not inner classes or anonymous classes.
-  * This class allows detectors to defer selection of which field of a measurement they consider relevant.
-Its use can be avoided by selecting fields manually, such as in `ModeDetector.mapFunction`.
-This pattern may be deprecated in the future (see issue #13).
 * While the Flink documentation discusses the treatment of case classes as POJO types, which are serialised more efficiently.
 Testing has shown this to not always be the case, but it is unclear what causes the difference.
 The Kryo